 // string, number

-If the type annotations leaked in the compiled output, it wouldn’t be a valid JavaScript program since the JavaScript engine doesn’t understand what type annotations are and it would throw SyntaxError as shown below.
+If the type annotations leaked in the compiled output, it wouldn’t be a valid JavaScript program since the JavaScript engine doesn’t understand what type annotations are and it would throw SyntaxError as shown here.

 The goal of TypeScript is to catch mistakes in a program before it goes to production and causes problems at the runtime.
 Its goal is not to provide tools to amend or modify the original source code (business logic) such that can it perform well at the runtime in all the situations.

-which is the current one.
-But a developer can mistakenly use a feature from a standard that is pretty new such as Promise
+However, being the superset of JavaScript, it is its moral responsibility to support existing standards of JavaScript such as ES2020 which is the current one.
+But a developer can mistakenly use a feature from a standard that is pretty new such as Promise from ES6 and run the compiled program in an environment that doesn’t support Promises such as IE11 (_which only supports JavaScript features up until _ES5).

-, that contains information about the project and what is expected from the TypeScript compiler.
+This is solved by TypeScript using a configuration file, mainly named tsconfig.json, that contains information about the project and what is expected from the TypeScript compiler.
 This is a plain JSON file.

 {